translocathor/enumeration-generator/README.md

 ...
 ```
 ### Execute
-The plugin is executed during the _generate-sources_ phase by default.
-So you can simply build the project to execute the plugin.
-If everything is configured correctly, the Java enum should have been generated in the file you specified in the *outputFile* parameter.
+The plugin participates in the _generate-sources_ phase by default and thus will be executed during the build.
+If everything is configured correctly, the Java enum should be generated in the file you specified in the *outputFile* parameter.

 License
 =======